ibrahim-Cypher10/Software-Engineering/README.md

 # OLumsX README

 Welcome to OLumsX, LUMS's first online marketplace!
 This repository contains both the frontend and backend code necessary to implement core functionalities.

-35% Use casescompleted.
-Usecases:
+UseCases:
-1. login,
+1. Login,
-2. signup,
+2. Signup,
-3. JWT for auth,
+3. JSONWebTokens for Authentication,
-4. error handling,
+4. Error Handling,

 Only APIs (Thorougly tested using Postman):
 1. User delete profile